akashnag/ash/README.md

 * [Submit bugs and feature requests](https://github.com/akashnag/ash/issues), and help us verify as they are checked in
 * Review [source code changes](https://github.com/akashnag/ash/pulls)

 If you are interested in fixing issues and contributing directly to the code base, please see the document [How to Contribute](CONTRIBUTING.md).
+For a list of tasks to be completed, see [To Do's](TASKLIST.md).

 ## Feedback